Appeal for care as controlled burning season startsPosted

 Follow our advice and watch our video here on how to conduct a safe burn.

-Dave Hughes, Head of Fire Safety for North Wales Fire and Rescue Service, said:
+Paul Kay, Head of Fire Safety for North Wales Fire and Rescue Service, said:

 “Many farmers will be taking the opportunity to undertake controlled burning of heather, grass, bracken and gorse on their land now the controlled burning season has started – we understand the need for this but we want to highlight the importance of following the Heather and Grass Burning Code and of notifying us before conducting any controlled burn.